orefalo/g2/README.md

 * g track origin/newbranch, if branch doesn't exist - create it!

 ## FIXED / DONE
+* Removed all prompt from the fisherman version - fisherman comes with a plugin system for prompt, it's much more flexible.
 * g ignore alias for ig
 * g undo needs more validations
 * g2 is an official homebrew formula